MichaelBell/rp2040-doom/README.md

 2. `DOOM1.WAD` should run on a Raspberry Pi Pico.
 There was also to be no sneaky discarding of splash screens, altering of levels, down-sampling of textures or whatever.
 RP2040 boards with 8M should be able to play at least the full *Ultimate Doom* and *DOOM II* WADs.
-3. The RP2040 should output directly to VGA (16 color pins for RGB565 along with HSync/VSync) along with stereo sound.
+3. The RP2040 should output directly to VGA (16 color pins for RGB565 along with HSync/VSync - now replaced by digital video output) along with stereo sound

 ## Results